Cerebrum internal capsule

 The area behind the postcentral gyrus is divided into the superior and inferior parietal lobules by the intraparietal sulcus.

-The calcarine sulcus starts below the splenium and course forward towards the occipital pole.
+The calcarine sulcus starts below the splenium and courses forward toward the occipital pole.

 It gives off the parieto-occipital sulcus which runs toward the superolateral surface.